cmtoomey/TableauRESTJS/README.md

 All the snippets follow this convention **tr[activity][target]**

 You always want to start with **trlogin**.
 This will create the variables and login function you will need to do everything else with the API.
-Logout is accomplished with t-rlogout.
+Logout is accomplished with **trlogout**.

 In the login function, there is also sample code you can re-use to extract different ID values from the API response codes.
 The basic syntax goes like this: